A gripping dual-timeline tale of love, death and redemption set in beautiful south-west France.

 Overall I recommend Love Lost in Time to those who love stories that intersect the present with the past with a dash of intrigue and romance.

 I'm a publishing pro who loves to support all sides of the publishing industry.
 As a reader I enjoy a wide variety of genres.
-Visit my website for my editing services and publishing advice.
-You can also find me on Wattpad.
+Visit my website for my editing services and publishing advice and my instagram for book pictures.
 Kate Valent is my pen name.